DeclanChidlow/vale.rocks/input/posts/documents/the-design-of-this-site.md

   Given that this is a static site and my readership is generally of the variety that frequents GitHub, I've employed [Giscus](https://giscus.app) for comment functionality.

 - **Link icons:**
   Hyperlinks are the backbone of the web, and I employ some rudimentary CSS regex to prefix most links with icons to indicate if they link to an anchor within the page, a page within this site, or an external location.
+In the future, I'd like to expand this to indicate the type of content linked: image, video, pdf, web page, etc.

 - **Figure lightboxes:**
-  While JavaScript is enabled, clicking on a figure opens it in a full screen lightbox that allows users to view imagery in larger sizes alongside captions, attributions, and alt text.
+  While JavaScript is enabled, clicking on a figure opens it in a full-screen lightbox that allows users to view imagery in larger sizes alongside captions, attributions, and alt text.

 - **Scroll indicator:**
   When perusing articles, a scroll progress bar appears at the top of the screen, with indicators of heading locations for ease of navigation.
+I'd like to improve this so that users can use it for swift navigation through articles and also make it play nicer with additive content such as comments.

 ## Tooling